kumahq/kuma-website/app/_src/policies/meshtcproute.md

 ### Traffic split

-We can use `MeshTCPRoute` to split a TCP traffic between services with different tags implementing A/B testing or canary deployments.
+You can use `MeshTCPRoute` to split TCP traffic between services with different tags and implement A/B testing or canary deployments.

 Here's an example of a `MeshTCPRoute` that splits the traffic from `frontend_kuma-demo_svc_8080` to `backend_kuma-demo_svc_3001` between versions: